Yakima FatCat 6 Review

 The Yakima FatCat 6 is much more aerodynamic than its’ predecessor.
 I did not notice or appreciate a difference in road noise when comparing my cross bars alone vs with the FatCat 6 on top.
 Carrying 2-4 skis I still didn’t note a difference, however with a full load I could notice it a bit more, but still not awful or anywhere comparable to a cargo box.
 In addition to sound, I didn’t note a significant change in miles per gallon, despite having the rack on my Subaru for the past 2 months.

 The price tag is a bit higher than lower end models, at $239 for the complete set up.
 However, if you want a ski rack to perform, come with easy installation, provide security, and look good in the process, then you should check out the Yakima FatCat 6.
 If you like the features of the FatCat 6 but want more room up top for let’s say a bike rack, then check out the Yakima FatCat 4: same great features with scaled down size and carrying capacity.
-For more information, please visit Yakima online or at your local retailer.
+For more information, please visit www.amazon.com/yakima or your local retailer.